delyle/Optimize-Symmetrical-Quadruped/README.md

 Because of this feature, note that if the script is terminated early andrerun, it will start at the next guess after the one in which it was terminated (even if GPOPS-II did not complete its operation for that guess).

-If the script is terminated early, a temporary directory with a (potentially very large) SNOPT text file will remain in pdir.
-This can be safely deleted manually if the script is not running.
+If the script is terminated early, a temporary directory `tmp*`with a (potentially very large) SNOPT text file will remain in pdir.
+This directory can be safely deleted manually if the script is not running.

 ## MAIN_DetectGaitTypes